parallelchain-io/parallelchain-docs/docs/for_developers/smart_contracts/preparing_env.md

 # Preparing Environment

-In this section, you need the tools and environment to develop and run smart contracts.
-You can utilize our Mainnet to deploy and make contract calls.
-You may consider testing your transaction on Testnet before doing it on Mainnet.
+You have the the tools to develop smart contracts.
+You also need the environment to deploy and call your smart contracts.
+You can utilize the [Mainnet](../../fundamentals/networks.md#parallelchain-mainnet) as a production environment for your business application, as well as the [Testnet](..//../fundamentals/networks.md#parallelchain-testnet) as a testing environment before deploying your release to Mainnet.

 ## Checking the Network